AdobeDocs/campaign-web.en/help/v8/msg/gs-messages.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_email_schedule"
->title="Schedule the sending"
+>title="Set a contact date and time"
->abstract="Define the date and the exact time for sending messages.
+>abstract="Define the date and the exact time for sending your delivery.
 By choosing the most appropriate time for your marketing message, you can maximise open rates."

 You can set the date and the exact time for sending your messages.
 By choosing the most appropriate time for your marketing message, you can maximise open rates.

-To schedule the sending of the a delivery, open your delivery and browse to the **Schedule** section.
+To schedule the sending of the a delivery, open your delivery and browse to the **[!UICONTROL Schedule]** section.
 Use the **[!UICONTROL Enable scheduling]** toggle to activate it, and set the desired date and time for sending.
 Once you send the delivery, the actual sending will start on the contact date you have defined.

 ![](assets/schedule.png)